Erwin Stresemann: Personal life

 Stresemann married Elisabeth Deninger, sister of his expedition-mate Karl Deninger, in 1916.
 She was the daughter of chemist Albert Deninger, known for his work on fluoride toothpastes.
 They divorced in 1939.
 Stresemann married Vesta née Grote (who was widowed after her husband Friedrich Hauchecorne (1894 – 1938), director of the Halle zoo, was killed in a hunting accident) during the war years in 1941 and they worked on many ornithological papers, especially on moult, and she survived him to live to 103 years.
 Stresemann was known for his impeccable sense of dressing, his affable personality and excellent dancing in his youth.
 He was an excellent speaker, carefully adding wit and humour, and proud of the German language despite knowing excellent English.
 At the Ornithological Congress at Oxford in 1934 he intentionally gave a one-hour presidential speech in German.
 His German pride was always tempered by his meticulousness and when surprise was expressed after turkey frescoes were found in the Schleswig Cathedral during restoration Stresemann carefully examined the evidence to see if indeed the pictures were made in the 13th century.
 It however turned out that the frescoes were added by Hanover artist August Olbers who confessed adding them when restoring damage in 1890.

 Stresemann died after suffering from poor health since his 80th birthday.
 In February 1972 he had a cataract removal for his eyes and was delighted with his new found vision.
 He however suffered that autumn with a heart-trouble and he had wished to be buried alongside his mentor Ernst Hartert.
 He was cremated and according to his wishes the ashes were interred into the grave of Ernst Hartert in the Waldfriedhof (forest cemetery) at Dahlem.

 Legacy

-Stresemann is commemorated in the scientific names of numerous species of animals including a species of gecko, Cyrtodactylus stresemanni, at least two butterflies (Walter Rothschild named some butterflies from the Mollucca expedition after Stresemann.
-One of them, Papilio stresemanni, was mistaken by the German press who thought it linked Gustav Stresemann, then foreign minister, with the Jewish banking magnate), a grasshopper Oxya stresemanni and several birds (Hylexetastes stresemanni described by Emilie Snethlage in 1925 and Zaratornis stresemanni are full species but a much larger number of birds honour him in their subspecific name), a bat Rousettus stresemanni, and a mollusc Isidora stresemanni.
-Some of these species were described from Stresemann's Molluccas expedition.
+Stresemann is commemorated in the scientific names of numerous species of animals including a species of gecko, Cyrtodactylus stresemanni, at least two butterflies (Walter Rothschild named some butterflies from the Molucca expedition after Stresemann.
+One of them, Papilio stresemanni, was mistaken by the German press who thought it linked Gustav Stresemann, then foreign minister, with the Jewish banking magnate), a grasshopper Oxya stresemanni and several birds (Hylexetastes stresemanni described by Emilie Snethlage in 1925, Zaratornis stresemanni, and Zavattariornis stresemanni are full species but a much larger number of birds honour him in their subspecific name), a bat Rousettus stresemanni, and a mollusc Isidora stresemanni.
+Some of these species were described from Stresemann's Moluccas expedition.